Munmi/TerraformApache/README.md

 # terraform-vra-rhel6

-This is the vRA Rhel6 module
+This is the vRA Apache module

 ## Inputs